 - Involuntary Intoxication – when you prove you got drunk unknowingly.
 You might have taken a dish laced with liquor in a party.

-Common Drunk Driving Defenses
+Common Drunk Driving Defenses in Orange County, CA

 - Improper Stop – possibly the most common arguments amongst defense lawyers in DUI cases.
 Improper Stop entails the claim that the officer lacked a reason to order the initial stop.